MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 The Teams Exploratory experience is meant to be initiated by individual end users, and you can't initiate this offer on behalf of end-user employees.

-The Teams Exploratory experience comes with an Exchange Online license but it won't be assigned to the user until the admin assigns it.
-If the user doesn't have an Exchange license already and the admin has yet to assign the Exchange Online license, the user won't be able to schedule meetings in Teams and might be missing other Teams functionality.
+The Teams Exploratory experience comes with an Exchange Online license, but it won't be assigned to the user until the admin assigns it.
+If the user doesn't have an Exchange license already, and the admin has yet to assign the Exchange Online license, the user won't be able to schedule meetings in Teams and might be missing other Teams functionality.

 Admins can disable the ability for end users to run the Teams Exploratory experience within their organization by using the **Trial apps and services** switch.